Court of Appeals Miscellaneous Fee Schedule

 (3) For certification of any document, $11.
 For the issuance of an apostille, $47.

 - For reproducing any document and providing a copy in paper form, $.50 per page.
 This fee applies to services rendered on behalf of the United States if the document requested is available through remote electronic access.

 (5) For reproducing recordings of proceedings, regardless of the medium, $32, including the cost of materials.
 This fee applies to services rendered on behalf of the United States if the recording is available through remote electronic access.

 (7) For retrieval of one box of records from a Federal Records Center, National Archives, or other storage location removed from the place of business of the court, $64.
 For retrievals involving multiple boxes, $39 for each additional box.
 For electronic retrievals, $10 plus any charges assessed by the Federal Records Center, National Archives, or other storage location removed from the place of business of the courts.

-(8) For any payment returned or denied for insufficient funds, $53.
+(8) For any payment returned or denied for insufficient funds, or reversed due to a chargeback, $53.

 (9) For copies of opinions, a fee commensurate with the cost of printing, as fixed by each court of appeals.

 (10) For copies of the local rules of court, a fee commensurate with the cost of distributing the copies.
 The court may also distribute copies of the local rules without charge.